Bin-Chen-Lab/wars/readme.md

 ### Before Running
 Create data folder and code folder.
 Download data from Chen lab server (/home/ubuntu/chenlab_v2/chenlab_data/raw.zip), and unzip to data folder.
 Clone code and unzip to the code folder.

+### Enumerate All Comparisons & Create Disease Signatures
+Three ways of comparisons:
+1. Between virus and mock at the same time point

 #choose disease name (more specifically the comparison of name, I use GSE number + comparison method), here we use GSE17400_SARS_48_vs_12